lowprofil3/Plaintext-Online/README.md

 ### Authentication approach

 Supabase requires an email field for password auth.
 To keep the UX purely username-driven, the `PlayerService` synthesises an email (`<username>@players.plaintext-online.local`) that is never exposed to the player.
 Metadata persists the canonical username, enabling terminal-style login prompts while using Supabase's secure credential storage.

+### Database schema

+Provision a `players` table in Supabase using the SQL snippet in [`supabase/schema.sql`](supabase/schema.sql).
+The JSONB columns allow the prototype to evolve quickly without migrations while the domain model is still in flux.

 ## Next steps